Inedo/inedo-docs/Content/proget/sca/vulnerabilities/howto.md

 We recommend using auto assessment in combination with a [package approval workflow](https://blog.inedo.com/nuget/package-approval-workflow).

-You can edit or create your own assessment type and set up auto-assessment by navigating to "Administration Overview" > "Assessment Types" under "Vulnerability Management".
+You can edit or create your own assessment type and set up auto-assessment by navigating to "Administration Overview" > "Vulnerability Assessment Types" under "Global Components".

 ![Assessment Settings](/resources/docs/proget-vulnerabilities-assessmentsettings.png){height="" width="50%"}

-From here you can create an assessment type by clicking "Create Assessment Type".
+From here you can create an assessment type by clicking "Create Custom Assessment Type".
+By default, the assessment types of Caution, Blocked, and Ignore will be presented and automated.

 ![Assessment Types](/resources/docs/proget-vulnerabilities-manageassessment.png){height="" width="50%"}

-By default, the assessment types of Caution, Blocked, and Ignore will be presented but they will not become automated unless the Auto Assess (CVS) is changed from Do Not Auto Assess to a specified range.

-![Custom Type](/resources/docs/proget-vulnerabilities-customassessment.png){height="" width="50%"}

 Auto assessment can be customized to your preferences.
 However, if you’re unsure of what the best option is; we recommend reading our page on [Vulnerability Scanning & Blocking](/docs/proget/sca/vulnerabilities#assessing-vulnerabilities).

+![Custom Type](/resources/docs/proget-vulnerabilities-customassessment.png){height="" width="50%"}

 Once you have entered the details of your Assessment Type, click "Save".